How to Highlight a Specific Row in a Blazor Pivot Table?

 </style>

-The !important rule is used to ensure that this style overrides any other background color styles that might be applied to the cells in the row.
+rule ensures that this style overrides any other background color styles that may be applied to the cells in the row.

 Apply the style using the CellTemplate property

-Next, you need to use the CellTemplate property to apply the custom style to the specific row.
-This property is triggered during the rendering of each cell in the pivot table and allows you to add the custom CSS style to the cells of the row you want to highlight.
+Next, use the CellTemplate property to apply the custom style to the specific row.
+This property is triggered during the rendering of each cell in the pivot table, and allowing you to add the custom CSS style to the cells of the row you want to highlight.

 Here’s a code example that demonstrates how to use the CellTemplate property to apply the custom style to a specific row: